Knack is proud to be included on Apple Inc's official MFiT providers list.

-Other recent credits include a diverse spectrum of genres with artists such as Wynonna Judd, Billy Bragg, Joe Henry, Jeff Bridges and the Abiders, Bonnie Raitt, Glen Phillips, Aimee Mann, The Barr Brothers, Superdrag, and Anthony Green.
+Other recent credits include a diverse spectrum of genres with artists such as Wynonna Judd, Belly, Billy Bragg, Joe Henry, Steep Canyon Rangers,

 She was fortunate enough to master the remake of the Johnny Cash album “Bitter Tears” for Sony Masterworks which features artists such as Emmylou Harris, Steve Earl, Kris Kristofferson, Gillian Welch and the Milk Carton Kids as well as the beautiful Rhiannon Giddens and Iron & Wine rendition of “Forever Young” for the final episode of NBC’s television series “Parenthood”.

 Kim continues to build a client base of artists, producers, labels and engineers who trust her ears, her experience and, above all, her respect for their mixes.